 Enable high availability on the pool, and optionally, specify a timeout:

-Timeout is the period during which networking or storage is not accessible by the hosts in your pool.
-If you do not specify a timeout when you enable high availability, Citrix Hypervisor uses the default 30 seconds timeout.
+The timeout is the period during which networking or storage is not accessible by the hosts in your pool.
+If you do not specify a timeout when you enable high availability, Citrix Hypervisor uses the default 60 seconds timeout.
 If any Citrix Hypervisor server is unable to access networking or storage within the timeout period, it can self-fence and restart.